-The primary focus of Student Conduct and Community Standards is to administer campus judicial procedures in support of the university's efforts to promote a disciplined community.
+The primary focus of Student Conduct and Community Standards is to administer campus disciplinary procedures in support of the university's efforts to promote a safe and civil community.
 Student Conduct and Community Standards encourages equality, dignity and mutual respect among members of the campus and the adjacent communities.

 Student Conduct and Community Standards serves students, parents, faculty and staff as well as the university's community constituents to address student conduct issues by:

 - Assisting in the development, dissemination, interpretation and enforcement of University policies;

 - Ensuring that the student's right of due process is applied fairly, consistently and effectively;

 - Collaborating with University and community constituents to address student behavioral issues;

 - Providing leadership opportunities for students participating in the Student Conduct process;

 - Offering learning opportunities for student violators of University policies and regulations;

 - Initiating preventative educational activities that address conflict and potential violations of University policies.

 If you have any questions concerning the student code of conduct or a student's behavior, please call us at (570) 422-3461 or email us at SCCS@esu.edu.